securesean/PSP/README.md

 - Add icons for the Toast Notification
 - Add icons for the Toast Notification buttons - https://docs.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts?tabs=builder-syntax
 - Reimplement as a service
+- Reimplement as a Red Team situational awareness tool
 - subscribe to events on a remote computer: https://docs.microsoft.com/en-us/previous-versions/bb671202(v=vs.90)?redirectedfrom=MSDN
+- Send toast notications to a remote computer
 - Perhaps look at implementing good basic execution rules?
+(Example: High Entropy file names)
 - Perhaps look at what a local sigma instance might look like?

 ## Credits